davidhartsough/writings/src/markdown/readable.md

 Revision involves turning your writing into something that: (1) _can_ be read and _will_ be read, and (2) is _understanding_ and _understandable_.

-Understanding your reader requires you to form a mentalization/representation of them.
+And understanding your reader requires you to form an accurate mentalization/representation of them.

-# Reader Representation
+## Reader Representation

 One of the hardest parts of writing is trying to put yourself in the mind of your reader and examine your prose from the mental perspective of "the other" (for example: ["The Curse of Knowledge"](https://en.wikipedia.org/wiki/Curse_of_knowledge)).

 This list attempts to capture best practices for a functional _theory of mind_ of your reader.

-## Readable Writing Tips
+### Readable Writing Tips

+I've purposely designed this section to be a numbered list that can be easily referenced/referred to when people are providing editing and revision advice to each other's drafts.

+For instance, one editor might suggest to an author:

+> "While I love your tone, word-choice, and style, this currently feels _opaque_ to some readers because it's mostly a large chunk of paragraphs with a TL;DR at the top.
+I think it could be much more _comprehensible_ with some headings (#8) and transitions (#14), along with a sentence near your TL;DR summary that briefly explains the motivation (#6)."

+Each tip has a number, a name, an assumption to make about your reader, a question your reader might ask, and a strategy or two to implement.

-Tip #0. **Default**: _If_ you do not already have a specific target audience in mind, default to the assumption that: your post may be read by _any_ of the estimated 1 billion English-speaking adults with internet access.
+Extra preliminary tip #0. **Default**: _If_ you do not already have a specific target audience in mind, default to the assumption that: your post may be read by _any_ of the estimated 1 billion English-speaking adults with internet access.

 1. **Terms**: Assume your reader has never heard of the key terms in your post.
    - "What does this mean?"